Sellers from tier II towns and beyond see jump in orders in Flipkart, Amazon festive sale | Business

 Speaking to PTI, Amazon India Vice President Manish Tiwary said, "These 48 hours were the biggest ever for Amazon in its seven-year history.
 We had created a buildup for the sale for our Amazon sellers...Over 1.1 lakh sellers received orders, and 66 per cent of them (sellers) came from small towns."
 Amazon India, which has over 6.5 lakh sellers on its platform, registered its biggest spike in new customers, with 91 per cent of them coming from small towns (beyond the metros and top 40 cities), he added.
 About 66 per cent of new Prime sign-ups were also from small towns like Tawang and Changlang (Arunachal Pradesh), Mokokchung (Nagaland), Baran (Rajasthan), Pudukkottai (Tamil Nadu), Una (Himachal Pradesh) and Jaunpur (Uttar Pradesh), Tiwari said.

-In a statement, Flipkart said over 3 lakh sellers received orders during the first three days of its sale.
+In a statement, Flipkart said over 3 lakh sellers are participating in its sale.
 "The seller base reach has expanded by 20 per cent this year totalling up to 3,000+ pincodes.
 In just about 2 days of TBBD 2020, marketplace sellers have witnessed growth that they saw during the 6 days of TBBD 2019, showcasing the pent up demand they have seen from consumers across India," it added.

 This festive period has seen over 70 sellers become crorepatis and about 10,000 became lakhpati through 'Early Access' and the three days of TBBD 2020, it added.
 However, the players did not disclose the volume of orders received so far during their sale.